-Single mothers can get rental assistance from the Salvation Army, government programs and other charity organizations such as Catholic Charities.
-The non-profit organizations operate in many states across the country.
-Various centers offer homeless prevention, rent and housing help and self-sufficiency programs that may have a focus on single mothers and their children.
+Single mothers can get rental assistance from the Salvation Army, government programs, churches and charity organizations such as Catholic Charities.
+The various non-profit organizations operate in many states across the country.
+Their goal is to help single moms and their kids find stable housing or apartments, pay the rent and/or security deposit on it, and remain stable.

-Many of the Salvation Army organizations provide housing assistance with the objective of ending homelessness for single-parent families.
+A number of agencies and financial resources are listed below, however the Salvation Army is one of the leading charities that supports single mothers, regardless of their age, race, or ethinicy.
+Many of the Salvation Army centers as well as charity organizations provide housing assistance with the objective of ending homelessness for single-parent families.
 They work by connecting individuals to professional case management, financial aid programs, rental grants and trained mentoring groups from local offices.
 These services will ensure that single moms and parents achieve permanent housing, family stability, and financial self-sufficiency.

 With locations around the country, some of the programs offered at the local level will vary based on funding and available resources.
 Some of the assistance programs offered by the Salvation Army include.